 - Sardines grilled

-You must have some traditional ouzo or tsipouro.
-Tsipouro is like Vodka but it is great with mezedes, you must try it.
+Traditionally in a taverna you will drink house wine, beer and the traditional ouzo or tsipouro.
+Also, have in mind that tsipouro is strong like Vodka but it is great with mezedes and you must try it.
 As you understand, Greeks eat a lot and for long hours talking, laughing and having a good time over food and drinks.
 Are you ready to have food at Greek Taverna like a local?
-We have the perfect Athens Private food tour just for you!
-Book now a private food tour!
+We have the perfect Athens Taste and traditions food tour just for you!

 Learn everything about Greek Food in our articles in Greek Food Guide!